li-xl/yolo.jittor/README.md

 # YOLO
 This repo is based on [Jittor](https://github.com/Jittor/jittor).
-It's converted from yolov3 and yolov5.
+It supports yolov3 and yolov5.

 ## Test Results
 **Pytorch(coco128)**